upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-v1.5/index.rst

 .. image:: media/listening-emg-3.*

-Step 6: Visualize the EMG signals on mobile phone
+Step 6: Visualize EMG signals on mobile phone
 ===================================================

 Connect the BioAmp AUX cable to your mobile phone/tablet that has 3.5mm jack support.

-Now there are various options to visualize the EMG signals:
+Now you can use various apps to visualise the signals.

-Using Phone Recorder
+Using Phone Recorder app
 --------------------------

 1. Open any audio recorder app on your mobile tablet.